broodjeaap/go-watch/README.md

 ### Authentication

-Go-Watch doesn't have built in authentication, but we can use a reverse proxy for that, for example through Traefik:
+GoWatch doesn't have built in authentication, but we can use a reverse proxy for that, for example through Traefik:
 ```
 version: "3"